 Access to Exercise during COVID-19

 In order to comply with social distancing guidelines, our exercise classes are currently not taking place in the Fern Centre.
-In order to help support our patients during this time some of our volunteers have put together some short exercise videos you can try from home.
+In order to help support our patients during this time we have started our online Qigong class and a couple of our volunteer instructors have put together some short exercise videos you can try from home.
 Before participating in any of these exercises please check with your clinical team to make sure it is safe for you to do so.

 Our volunteer, Jennie has very kindly put together a Yoga session that you can try at home.